MY GROWING GUIDES

 Once temperatures begin to start cooling off at the start of Autumn and through the winter months, I greatly reduce watering (depending on your environment) to about twice a week you will soon get to know when the plant requires watering.

-My preferred potting mix is small bark, perlite with a small amount of sphagnum moss, I personally found that sphagnum moss holds an incredible amount of water and my massies were continually wet, so I decided on my mix.
+My preferred potting mix is small bark, perlite with a small amount of charcoal, I personally found that sphagnum moss holds an incredible amount of water and my massies were continually wet, so I decided on my mix.
 But remember if you’re having good success with your mix don’t change!

 Masdevallias Gems of The Orchid World by Mary E. Gerritsen and Ron Parsons